mecpalmo/Minesweeper_Autosolver/readme.md

 Welcome to the minesweeper solver.
 This program written in Python solves minesweeper on its own.

-The program uses the open-cv library and pyautogui to find the minesweeper game on your computer screen and then clicks the mine fields automaticaly with your cursor.
+The program uses the open-cv and pyautogui libraries to find the minesweeper game on your computer screen and then clicks the mine fields automaticaly with your cursor.

 ---

 ## Installation

 You just need to have Python and create a virtual environment.
 Install packages from "requirements.txt" into your venv and you're good to go.
+If you don't know how to use virtual environments in Python, google it.
+It's pretty easy and you'll be done in 3 minutes.

 ---

 ## Usage

-* Navigate to main.py.
-There you have 2 lines of code:

-    - `test.performRandomSolving()` - runs the program without logic.
-Program randomly clicks on undiscovered fields and automaticaly restarts the game.
-Stops when wins (never happens)

-    - `gl.performOptimalSolving()` - runs the program with logic.
-Its goal is to win the game.
-If it fails due to random factor of the game, restarts the game automatically.
-Stops when wins.

-* In file test.py you have flags for testing:

-    - `TESTING = False` If True runs tests with terminal output

-    - `SHOW_IMAGE_PROCESSING = False` If True shows every step of image processing for every cycle for testing.
-If you want to use the program for solving this should definitely be False
+* Navigate to main.py and just run it.
+At the moment you run it you need to have the game visible on your screen, so try to fit both the game and the terminal/IDE on your screen.
+Notice that if you use multiple monitors, the pyautogui may not see anything other than the primary monitor.

+* If you want to experiment, navigate to testing.py.
+From there you can run functions to perform random clicking on the detected game or perform a single iteration detection from a static screenshot.

 ---